A study of irreducible components of Springer fibers using quiver varieties: Applications

 \end{lemma} \proof We use an induction on $n$.
 It is trivial when $n\leq 2$; while the case $n = 3$ is proved in Example~\ref{ex:Ka21}.
 Assume now $n \geq 4$.
 Note that the vertex $n$ is either connected to a ray or a cup.

-If vertex $n$ is connected by a cup to vertex $m$, then $m = n +1 - 2c$ where $c$ is the size of this cup, and hence the cup relation reads \eq F_{m-1} = x^{\frac{1}{2}(n-m+1)}F_n = \< e_1, \ldots, e_{n-k-c}, f_1, \ldots, f_{k-c}\>. \endeq Therefore, the induction hypothesis holds for the subdiagram of $a$ on the first $n-2c$ vertices, and hence all the ray relations hold.
+If vertex $n$ is connected by a cup to vertex $m$, then $m = n +1 - 2c$ for some non-negative integer $c$ we call the size of this cup, and hence the cup relation reads \eq F_{m-1} = x^{\frac{1}{2}(n-m+1)}F_n = \< e_1, \ldots, e_{n-k-c}, f_1, \ldots, f_{k-c}\>. \endeq Therefore, the induction hypothesis holds for the subdiagram of $a$ on the first $n-2c$ vertices, and hence all the ray relations hold.

 If vertex $n$ is connected to a ray.
 Let vertex $m$ be the rightmost vertex that is connected to a cup.
 Since all $k$ cup relations hold, $F_m$ must contain the subspace $\<f_1, \ldots, f_k\>$, and hence by dimension reason $F_m = \<e_1, \ldots, e_{m-k}, f_1, \ldots, f_k\>$.
 Now $F_{m+1}$ is a $m+1$-dimensional space such that \eq x F_{m+1} \subseteq \<e_1, \ldots, e_{m-k}, f_1, \ldots, f_k\> \subset F_{m+1} \subset \<e_1, \ldots, e_{n-k}, f_1, \ldots, f_k\>. \endeq It must be the case that $F_{m+1} = \<e_1, \ldots, e_{m-k+1}, f_1, \ldots, f_k\>$, i.e., the ray relation holds for $m+1$.
 By a similar argument, one shows that the ray relation holds for vertices $m+2$, $m+3$,$\ldots$ and $n$.
 Note that the ray relation for any vertex $i \not\in\{i_t, j_t\}$ with $i < m$ also follows from the induction hypothesis for the subdiagram of $a$ on the first $m$ vertices. \endproof